Porting Applications using Recipes

 Cargo packages command example

-This command is used for Rust programs that use folders inside the repository for compilation, you can use the folder name or program name.
+This command is used for Rust programs that use package folders inside the repository for compilation, you need to use the name on the name field below the [package] section of the Cargo.toml file inside the package folder (generally using the same name of the program).

 (This will fix the "found virtual manifest instead of package manifest" error)